HomeArticlesHow ToCalories for Weight Loss

 Your calorie target is only part of the picture.
 Macronutrient distribution determines how much of the weight you lose is fat versus muscle.

 Set fat second.
-Fat is essential for hormone production and fat-soluble vitamin absorption.
-Keep fat at a minimum of 0.7 g per kg of bodyweight.
-For a 70 kg person, this is at least 49 g of fat per day.
-Fat provides 9 kcal per gram, so 49 g = 441 kcal.
+Fat is essential for hormone production and absorbing fat-soluble vitamins.
+Keep it at a minimum of 0.7 g per kg of bodyweight, at least 49 g a day for a 70 kg person.
+Fat provides 9 kcal per gram, so 49 g comes to 441 kcal.

-Worked example: 70 kg woman, TDEE 2,200 kcal, 500 kcal deficit = 1,700 kcal target:
+Worked example: 70 kg woman, TDEE 2,200 kcal, 500 kcal deficit, 1,700 kcal target:

 • Protein: 130 g × 4 = 520 kcal